-Since 2007, we’ve made our collections of these critically endangered plants available through our website.
-Ancient Asian domesticates (“landraces”) are a crucial repository of biodiversity, wild populations even more so, and our ultimate goal is for these seeds to be preserved long-term and for any research findings based on them to be freely available to all.
+Far too few aficionados are yet aware that all these traditional Cannabis strains are critically endangered.
+Ancient Asian landrace domesticates are a crucial reservoir of biodiversity, their related wild-growing Asian populations even more so.
+Our ultimate goal is for the seeds we collect to be preserved long-term and for any research findings based on them to be freely available to all.

 We aim to provide the maximum possible transparency regarding any seeds listed.
 Where they are ex situ reproductions of the original accession or obtained indirectly, this is clearly stated in their description.
-We do not sell covertly hybridized strains or feminized seeds, and if any risk exists that an accession may have been affected by modern hybrids, this is indicated.
+We do not sell covertly hybridized strains or feminized seeds, and if a risk exists that an accession may have been affected by modern hybrids, this is indicated.
 We believe honest information is essential to respect these plants, the farmers who’ve maintained them through decades of prohibition, and collectors who are motivated by a sincere passion for Cannabis and its biodiversity.

 Because the cultivation of Cannabis sativa L. without a license is illegal in most countries, all seeds are sold in protective packaging which is well-suited to long-term storage through refrigeration with silica gel, an effective method to maintain these invaluable plants for our emerging post-prohibition era.

 The photo above and at our Instagram is of Machapuchare, a sacred mountain in Nepal.
 According to local Pahari people, Vishnu lives on its peak.
 In the Trimurti of Brahma, Shiva, and Vishnu, Vishnu is The Preserver, which seemed apt given the urgent need to preserve seeds of critically endangered Cannabis strains.